 Clarinda moved to Craigie Farm with her husband John in 1973 and has helped run the farm since.
 She can be found making the delicious jam and marmalade you can buy in the Rhynd Café, as well as doing all the many tasks that need completed on a daily basis.
-She is the proud owner of three (not very well behaved!)
-Norfolk terriers called Smudge, Digga and Porridge.
+She is the proud owner of two (not very well behaved!)
+Norfolk terriers called Porridge and Toast.

-Ed started helping on the farm in 2012, and has helped launch the Rhynd Café, Event Space, and Farm Fit at the Rhynd, the new exercise class that runs every Friday, Saturday and Sunday at 9am.
-He’s a life-long motorsport fan, just like his father, and is the reason for the motorsport theme in the Café.
-He likes driving around in a 1961, 6.7-litre Chevrolet Impala, although the cost of fuel means he’s usually restricted to his 750cc Fiat Panda.
+Ed started helping on the farm in 2012, and has helped launch the Rhynd Café, Event Space, and Rhynd Fitness.
+He’s a life-long motorsport fan, just like his father, and is the reason for the motorsport theme in the Café, having worked for Motor Sport magazine and Goodwood.
+He likes driving around in a 1961, 6.7-litre Chevrolet Impala, although the cost of fuel means he keeps the trips short...

 Lisa joined the team in 2018 and has done an amazing job bringing the Café and Event Space to the next level.
 Always smiling, she’s a qualified paddle board instructor and her heart lies by the sea.
 She has a keen eye for detail, and she is a self-confessed “hippie with a degree that can be found sliding around on the waves somewhere in Scotland”.
 When not at her desk, she can be found behind the counter at the Café.